NBCUniversal Programming Goes Dark on Fubo

-Fubo has dropped all NBCUniversal networks after the two sides failed to reach a new carriage deal by a 5 p.m ET deadline.
+Fubo has dropped all NBCUniversal networks after the two sides failed to reach a new carriage deal by a 5 p.m ET deadline on Friday.

 A Fubo spokesperson told TheWrap that it has been engaged in “good faith negotiations” to renew its deal with NBCU and that it “believes customers should have the option to choose among multiple distributors to access the content they love.”

 “Unfortunately, NBCU has offered terms regarding pricing and packaging that we believe are egregiously above those offered to other distributors our size,” the spokesperson continued.
-“Additionally, NBCU will not allow Peacock ingested into the Fubo Channel Store despite that they have given this access to other channel stores.
+“Additionally, NBCU will not allow Peacock to be ingested into the Fubo Channel Store despite giving this access to other channel stores.
 As a result, all NBCU networks have left Fubo as of 5 p.m.
-ET on November 21, 2025.”
+ET on Nov.
+21, 2025.”

-Representatives for NBCUniversal did not immediately respond to TheWrap’s request for comment.
+NBCUniversal says it offered Fubo “fair rates and terms” for its portfolio of entertainment and sports content that have been accepted by “hundreds of other distributors,” including Hulu + Live TV.

+“Fubo has chosen to drop NBCUniversal programming despite being offered the same terms agreed to by hundreds of other distributors,” a spokesperson for the media giant told TheWrap.
+“Unfortunately, this is par for the course for Fubo — they’ve dropped numerous networks in recent years at the expense of their customers, who continue to lose content.”

 The full list of channels impacted by the blackout include: